microsoft/MicroHack/03-Azure/01-03-Infrastructure/06_Migration_Datacenter_Modernization/walkthrough/challenge-5/solution.md

 Verify the *Install location*.
 The installer should automatically pre-select the largest disk, in our case the 1024 GiB data disk that was created during VM creation.

+> [!IMPORTANT]
-💡 The additional data disk needs to be initialized first using the [Windows Disk Management tool](https://learn.microsoft.com/en-us/windows-server/storage/disk-management/initialize-new-disks#initialize-a-new-disk)
+> The additional data disk needs to be initialized first using the [Windows Disk Management tool](https://learn.microsoft.com/en-us/windows-server/storage/disk-management/initialize-new-disks#initialize-a-new-disk)

 ![image](./img/mig12.png)